Guides

 For designers and artists who work with specific color palettes, you can directly input or copy/paste hex codes (like #FF0000 for red).

-If you want to temporarily hide a model or prop without deleting it, just select it and hit ‘H’.
+Show Button If you want to temporarily hide a model or prop without deleting it, just select it and clik the eye icon or hit ‘H’.
 Hit ‘H’ again to bring it back!
 It’s great for decluttering your workspace, especially when you want to focus on one character or prop.

 It’s easy to accidentally lock just your model and forget its props!
 Always make sure you’ve selected the correct group or individual items before hitting ‘Lock’ to keep everything perfectly in place.

-As simple as it sounds!
-Select a model, prop, or group you no longer need and hit ‘Del’ to remove it from your scene.
+Delete Button As simple as it sounds!
+Select a model, prop, or group you no longer need and click the trashcan icon or hit the ‘Del’ key to remove it from your scene.

 PoseMyArt has a bunch of other powerful features available that can really elevate your scene creation and export process.
 Let’s explore them!